W24-Service-GmbH/werk24-python/README.md

-│ health-check   Run a comprehensive health check for the CLI.                              │ │ techread       Read a drawing file and extract information.                               │ │ version        Print the version of the Client.                                           │ ╰───────────────────────────────────────────────────────────────────────────────────────────╯
+│ health-check   Run a comprehensive health check for the CLI.                              │ │ techread       Read a drawing file and extract information.                               │ │ version        Print the version of the Client.                                           │ │ status         Fetch and display the Werk24 system status.                               │ ╰───────────────────────────────────────────────────────────────────────────────────────────╯

 ```